-For the first 6 months of your baby's life the safest place for them to sleep is in a cot and in the same room as the person looking after them for all sleeps.
+For the first 6 months of your baby's life the safest place for them to sleep is in a cot in the same room as the person looking after them, for all sleeps.

 Sadly, every year a small number of babies die suddenly and unexpectedly in their sleep.
 Sometimes a cause is found, such as an underlying health condition, but often there's no obvious reason.

-You may hear the terms sudden unexpected death in infancy (SUDI) and sudden infant death syndrome (SIDS) which used to be called cot death.
+You may hear the term sudden infant death syndrome (SIDS) which used to be called cot death.

-SUDI happens most often during sleep at any time, day or night.
+SIDS happens most often during sleep at any time, day or night.
 Doctors don’t yet know what causes it but it’s most likely to happen in the first 6 months.
-Babies born early and underweight and twins or multiple babies are more at risk.
+Babies born early and underweight, and twins or multiple babies are more at risk.

 sleep with your baby in an armchair or on the sofa